johnwvin/DNS-and-DDNS-Complete-Self-Hosted-DNS-Setup/README.md

 # Technitium DNS Server and Cloudflare DDNS Installation:

-Firstly, access your Ubuntu Server update, upgrade, and install Docker and Docker-compose by following their brief online guide: https://docs.docker.com/engine/install/ubuntu/
+Firstly, access your Ubuntu Server machine's CLI and then update, upgrade, and install Docker and Docker-compose by following their brief online guide: https://docs.docker.com/engine/install/ubuntu/

 Next, disable the local DNS server already running on the ubuntu machine: